Teaching Jobs in Nairobi 2025 Requirements, How to Apply

 Frequently Asked Questions

-Salary range for the majority of workers in Primary school teachers – from Ksh26,065 to Ksh135,946 per month – 2025.
-A Primary school teacher typically earns between Ksh26,065 and Ksh91,441 net per month at the start of the job.
+The salary range for the majority of primary school teachers is Ksh26,065 to Ksh135,946 per month in 2025.
+A primary school teacher’s starting salary ranges from Ksh26,065 to Ksh91,441 net per month.